kckenneth/GenomicAssembly/setup_HG38.md

 ftp ftp.broadinstitute.org
 user: gsapubftp-anonymous
 ```
 Once you're in ftp mode, enter these commands below to ensure non-interactive and binary modes.
 When you're in `ftp>` prompt, do the following.
+This will download the reference genome `3.2GB`.
+This will take a few minutes.
 ```
 prompt
 binary